Computer Vision in Healthcare

 • The technology can process vast amounts of data quickly, which is crucial in medical settings.

-• Computer vision systems can assist healthcare professionals by providing insights that may not be immediately apparent.
+• Rest development in Computer vision systems can assist healthcare professionals by providing insights that may not be immediately apparent.

 The integration of computer vision in healthcare is driven by the need for efficiency and precision in medical practices.
 As the volume of medical data continues to grow, the ability to analyze this data effectively becomes increasingly important.
 The rise of computer vision applications in healthcare is a testament to its potential in revolutionizing patient care.